dariusf/fable/docs.md

 # Development

-## Implementation
+## Compiler

 Fable Markdown is compiled into a set of named sequences of instructions.
 Instructions may contain others nested in them.

 The runtime is a CPS interpreter whose state is a list of instructions (to be executed), a current element to mutate (e.g. with new prose), and a continuation, which enables the control primitives like jumps and choices.

-To execute efficiently, the interpreter executes instructions in a loop until it reaches one that may change control.
+For efficiency, the interpreter executes instructions in a loop until it reaches one that may change control.
 That instruction is then given access to the ones after as a continuation.

+## Editor

+The editor can be used to share Fable stories, so it [sandboxes JS evaluation using an iframe](https://web.dev/articles/sandboxed-iframes#safely_sandboxing_eval).

+Since stories may have arbitrary state, the editor reloads the iframe on every edit, relying on the browser's cache for efficiency.
+This depends on the headers GitHub Pages sends.

+The setup is hence rather complex:

+1. On page load, nothing happens in the editor, as the iframe loads asynchronously
+2. The iframe loads and posts a message to the editor saying it has loaded
+3. The editor replies with Fable instructions parsed from the contents of the field
+4. The iframe receives this and interprets it, which may result in sandboxed JS evaluation
+5. On edit, the iframe is reloaded, causing the process to start again from 2

+This may all be simplified/made more efficient in future if we require that users maintain state in a well-defined way, e.g. on a single global object, and provide a reset function, e.g. in the first section.

 ## Tasks